arinze-edeh/cloud-infrastructure-devops-labs/azure/databases/README.md

 - A verification checklist confirming all acceptance criteria
 - Best practices and lessons learned sections scoped to production readiness

-Start with [`sql-database-deployment`](./sql-database-deployment/) for foundational provisioning patterns, then proceed to [`azure-sql-data-protection-and-archival`](./azure-sql-data-protection-and-archival/) for the backup and recovery pipeline built on top of that foundation.

 ---

 > Part of the [`cloud-infrastructure-devops-labs`](../../) portfolio.
 See the root README for full repository structure and navigation.